 - Tax credit eligibility only applies to those private sector employers with less than 500 employees

-Due to COVID-19, some employers may be required to temporarily extend Family and Medical Leave Act (FMLA) benefits to employees who must stay home to care for a minor child whose school or care provider is unavailable due to COVID-19.
+Due to COVID-19, some employers may be required to temporarily extend Family and Medical Leave Act (FMLA) benefits to employees who must stay home to care for a minor child whose school or care provider is unavailable due to COVID-19, beginning April 1, 2020.
 If this situation applies to an employee, employers are required to provide said employee with ten weeks paid leave at two-thirds of their wages.
 However, payments are not to exceed $200 per day and $10,000 total for the 10 weeks.